ppanko/intro-to-hpc/Glossary.md

 # Glossary

+* _array job_ - a job stratified into a specified series of tasks.
 * _batch processing_ - instructing a computer to run a job without human interaction.
 * _command line interface_ - method of interacting with the computer using text commands.
 * _computer cluster_ - a system of inter-connected computers that can work together to accomplish assigned jobs.